BYU-CS-Discord/CSBot/README.md

 ## Usage or Development

+### Docker

+You can skip many of the setup steps by running the project in Docker.
+This is HIGHLY recommended.
+Docker runs the project in a lightweight virtual Linux environment, so functionality will be identical on any operating system.
+The project will probably still work on your chosen operating system, but certain features may break, and we cannot guarantee compatibility.

+All of the Docker management (like building, running, and cleaning up images and containers) has been automated, so you only have to follow a few simple steps.

+Install [Docker](https://www.docker.com/) on your computer before continuing.

 ### Prerequisites

 This project requires [NodeJS](https://nodejs.org/) (version 16.10 or later), [NPM](https://npmjs.org/).
 To make sure you have them available on your machine,